 Sabrina in Marlborough

-If you’re a fan of New Zealand Sauvignon Blanc, you’ve likely heard of the iconic Marlborough wine region.
-Nestled at the northern tip of New Zealand’s South Island, Marlborough is known for its stunning landscapes and vibrant wine culture.
-This region is home to towns such as Renwick, Fairhall, Blenheim, and Picton, each contributing to the area’s rich viticultural heritage.
+If you’ve ever sipped on a glass of crisp, citrusy New Zealand Sauvignon Blanc, you’re probably already familiar with Marlborough—this iconic wine region that’s practically synonymous with the grape.
+Tucked away at the northern tip of New Zealand’s South Island, Marlborough is known not just for its incredible wines, but also for its stunning landscapes and vibrant wine culture.
+It’s home to towns like Renwick, Fairhall, Blenheim, and Picton, each adding their own piece to this region’s rich wine heritage.

-Marlborough’s journey into the world of wine began in 1873 when David Herd planted the region’s first vineyard in Fairhall.
-His early efforts laid the groundwork for what would become one of the most celebrated wine regions in the world.
-Fast forward a century to 1973, when Montana Wines (now known as Brancott Estate) took a leap of faith by planting new vineyards.
-The company faced numerous challenges as they tried to establish their vines in the rugged terrain, but their perseverance paid off.
-Among their experimental plantings was Sauvignon Blanc, a grape that would soon redefine New Zealand’s wine identity.
+Marlborough’s journey into the wine world actually started way back in 1873, when David Herd planted the region’s first vineyard in Fairhall.
+He set the stage for what would eventually become one of the most celebrated wine regions on the planet.
+Fast forward to 1973, when Montana Wines (now Brancott Estate) made a bold move and started planting vineyards, facing a handful of challenges to establish their vines in the rugged terrain.
+But their persistence paid off, especially when they planted Sauvignon Blanc—a grape that would go on to redefine New Zealand’s wine identity.

-The turning point for Marlborough came in the 1980s when Ernie Hunter, founder of Hunter’s Wines, introduced the region to the global wine stage.
-His Sauvignon Blanc won the prestigious gold medal at The Sunday Times Vintage Festival for the best non-Chardonnay full dry white wine—a title he claimed three years in a row.
-This solidified Marlborough’s reputation as a world-class wine producer.
+The real game-changer for Marlborough came in the 1980s, thanks to Ernie Hunter of Hunter’s Wines.
+His Sauvignon Blanc won a gold medal at The Sunday Times Vintage Festival for best non-Chardonnay full dry white wine (he claimed the title three years in a row).
+Talk about setting the bar!
+This was the moment Marlborough became a global wine destination.

-Today, Marlborough is a tapestry of vineyards stretching across its sun-drenched plains and rolling hills.
-While Sauvignon Blanc remains the region’s flagship grape, Marlborough also produces exceptional Pinot Noir, Chardonnay, and aromatic varieties such as Riesling and Pinot Gris.
-In a nod to the region’s humble beginnings, a small vineyard in Fairhall continues to grow Muscat, honoring the legacy of David Herd.
+Today, Marlborough is a patchwork of vineyards spread across sun-soaked plains and rolling hills.
+While Sauvignon Blanc is still the region’s flagship grape, Marlborough also produces incredible Pinot Noir, Chardonnay, and aromatic varieties like Riesling and Pinot Gris.
+And in a nod to the region’s humble beginnings, a small vineyard in Fairhall still grows Muscat, keeping David Herd’s legacy alive.

-Whether you’re sipping a crisp, citrusy Sauvignon Blanc or exploring Marlborough’s diverse wine offerings, each glass tells the story of a region that has truly come of age in the world of wine.
+Whether you’re sipping a glass of that iconic Sauvignon Blanc or exploring some of Marlborough’s other delicious offerings, each bottle tells the story of a region that’s truly come into its own.

 Learn more about Marlborough.